Sick Building Syndrome (Environmental Illness, Multiple Chemical Sensitivity or MCS)

 What is sick building syndrome?

-Sick building syndrome (also termed environmental illness, multiple chemical sensitivity or MCS) is considered by some clinicians to be an illness in some people after they are exposed to as yet undefined chemical, biological, or physical agents that are thought to be found in building(s).
+Sick building syndrome (also termed environmental illness, building-related illness [BRI], or multiple chemical sensitivity [MCS]) is considered by some clinicians to be an illness in some people after they are exposed to as yet undefined chemical, biological, or physical agents that are thought to be found in building(s).
 The term was first used in 1986 and has been controversial ever since.
+BRI (building-related illness) is becoming the more accepted term used in medical literature.

 Find out what women really need.